BTS (boy band)

 Overview

 Western music fans became aware of BTS largely through social media and the group’s appearances on television programs.
 They first performed for a national US audience in 2017 at the Billboard Music Awards when they took the award for top social artist of the year, a measure of social media fan interaction.
-In 2018, they were again named the top social artist and performed.
+In 2018, they were again named the top social artists and performed.

 The influence of K-pop and BTS, in particular, became obvious in 2020.
 While the United States and other countries saw multiple protests after the police killing of George Floyd in May, stans stood against racial injustice.
 For example, when people began posting #WhiteLivesMatter on Twitter, stans hijacked the hashtag to post videos and GIFs of favorite artists and antiracism messages.